Engineer's Notes from Afield

-I am currently training on my new Practice Management software and expect to deploy June 2016.
+I am currently training on my new Practice Management software and expect to deploy June 2017.
 I should be able to improve my ADMIN efficiency by 3 times.
-That means, more time for production work and better service for my Clients.
+That means, more time for production work, less paper pushing, and better service for my Clients.
 And, more time for fly fishing!

 Staaleson Engineering, P.C. is a Structural Engineering Firm that provides structural designs with personal service to clients in the private and public sector in the Seattle/Tacoma Area.
 We value hard work, innovation, direct speaking, and a job well done.